 - Unplug irons and similar devices when not in use.
 Store them out of reach of small children.

-- If you must smoke, avoid smoking in the house and especially never smoke in bed.
+- If you smoke, never smoke in bed.

 - Keep a fire extinguisher on every floor of your house.

 - AskMayoExpert.
-Burn rehabilitation (adult and pediatric).
-Rochester, Minn.: Mayo Foundation for Medical Education and Research; 2015.
+Burn rehabilitation.
+Rochester, Minn.: Mayo Foundation for Medical Education and Research; 2018.

 - Kowalske KJ.
 Burn wound care.
 Physical Medicine and Rehabilitation Clinics of North America.
 2011;22:213.